ikn1062/nu-cdl-delos/kubernetes-basics/README.md

 You can edit the time lower and upper for client and server in the `client-deployment.yaml` and `server-deployment.yaml`, respectively.

-Change the following on lines 9-10 of the files mentioned above:
+Change the following on lines 9-10 in the files mentioned above:
 ```
  "TIME_LOWER": 1,
  "TIME_UPPER": 3